 Established in 2001 and located on the western part of Snæfellsnes Peninsula, Snæfellsjökull National Park is worthy of every traveler’s attention.
 The national park protects Sneafellsjökull Glacier, the main highlight of the peninsula.
 The ice cap covers a dormant volcano and dominates most western Iceland landscapes.

-Did you really visit Snæfellsnes Peninsula if you didn’t take a coastal walk through one of its fishing villages?
+Did you really visit the Snæfellsnes Peninsula if you didn’t take a coastal walk through one of its fishing villages?
 The charming village of Arnarstapi is the best place to do so.
 Arnarstapi offers peaceful trails along the coastline, rewarding visitors with jaw-dropping cliffs and lava formations.

-We visit Arnarstapi on most guided Snæfellsnes Peninsula tours.
+We visit Arnarstapi on most of our guided Snæfellsnes Peninsula tours.
 For example, this 2-day Snaefellsnes Peninsula & Borgarfjörður tour will introduce you to the most beautiful villages and natural attractions in northwest and west Iceland.

 The first step is to make sure your credit card provider allows you to make payments in Canadian Dollars (CAD) or American Dollars (USD) if you have selected.